Bridging loans explained

 - Be realistic in how long it will take you to sell your property.
 What is the market like where you live?
 Also, take into account the time it takes to reach settlement (6-8 weeks in some states).

-- It’s recommended that you make some repayments during the bridging period in order to minimise the interest and overall peak debt.
+- It’s recommended that you make some payments during the bridging period in order to minimise the interest and overall debt.

 - What is your fallback position, if your home doesn’t sell as quickly as expected?
 Can you temporarily move back home or stay at a friend’s house, rent-free?
 Or could you consider placing short-term tenants in your existing property to help keep your interest costs covered while you’re trying to sell.